-Canon M versus Canon M3
+Canon M vs M3

 The Canon EOS M and the Canon EOS M3 are two digital cameras that were announced, respectively, in July 2012 and February 2015.
 Both the Canon M and the M3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon M has a resolution of 17.9 megapixel, whereas the M3 provides 24 MP.
+The Canon M has a resolution of 17.9 megapixels, whereas the M3 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is somewhat larger (5 percent) than the Canon M. Moreover, the M3 is markedly heavier (23 percent) than the Canon M. In this context, it is worth noting that neither the Canon M nor the M3 are weather-sealed.